tfluhr/test-project/docs/chapters/desktop-workflow.md

 - Change the `**Probabilities**` heading to a proper markdown heading: `# Probabilities`

 - There is another heading error in the file.
 Change `**Introduction to Probability Standard**` in line 19 to `## Introduction to Probability Standard` so that it represents a "Heading 2", or section heading.

-- Scroll down to the bottom of the page and click on the "Commit changes" button to save these changes to your textbook
+- Type Ctrl + S (or File > Save in the VS Code menu bar) to save these changes to your textbook

 ## Building Publication Outputs